radius-project/radius/docs/content/user-guides/authoring/bicep-modules/index.md

 weight: 400
 ---

 So far you've been creating and deploying Radius applications that are a single file.
-For larger application you'll want to break your appliction into multiple files, each representing a separate microservice.
-[Bicep modules](https://docs.microsoft.com/azure/azure-resource-manager/bicep/modules) provides this capability.
+For larger application you may want to break your application into multiple files, each representing a separate microservice.
+[Bicep modules](https://docs.microsoft.com/azure/azure-resource-manager/bicep/modules) provide this capability.
+A module is a Bicep file that is deployed from another Bicep file, registry, or template spec.

 ## Start with your application